robynrox/evse-controller/README.md

 install the following on your system:

 * Python 3.11.7
-* Use `pip install requests pyModbusTCP` to install using pip the required libraries (or install them however you like).
+* Use `pip install requests pyModbusTCP wallbox` to install using pip the required libraries (or install them however you like).

 IP addresses are in configuration.py, so if your setup happens to be very close to mine, you can feel free to make changes.